 The Project Issue Matrix is a grid that enables the creation of relations between issues in different projects.
 It does this by allowing users to copy an issue in one project and use this to create an issue in another project while at the same time linking them.
 There is also support for copying an issue in one project and creating a link from this issue to an existing issue in another project.
 The copied issues and the links are created using a CMS view called Issue Matrix.
-The matrix requires that one project is identified as a main project and one or more others are identified as sub-projects.
-This article describes how to use the Issue Matrix view.
+The matrix requires that one project is identified as a main project and one or more others are identified as sub-projects so it may not be suitable for all use ca. This article describes how to use the Issue Matrix view.

 - The Issue Matrix view must be configured by an Architect

 - You must have "Write" access rights to a CMS project to create issues

 The view is found in the Views and Charts pane in the project which is set up as the main project in the matrix.